RootGeorge17/Placement-Finder-Webapp/README.md

     - Click the `+` icon.
     - Choose `PHP Built-in Web Server`.
     - Set the document root to the `public` folder (pathtoproject\public).
     - Create a student or company account and search for placements or students, respectively.

+2. If you are running on our Website:
+    - Access the website on:
+    - Create a student or company account and search for placements or students, respectively.

 ![alt text]()